MarcoMeter/neroRL/docs/configuration.md

   # Each epoch trains on a random permutation of the sampled training batch
   epochs: 4
   # Refreshes the buffer every n epochs (-1 = turned off).
 Stale advantages and hidden states are refreshed.
+  # This feature might be broken by now
   refresh_buffer_epoch: -1
   # Number of mini batches that are trained throughout one epoch
   # In case of using a recurrent net, this has to be a multiple of n_workers.
   n_mini_batches: 4
+  # Wether to normalize the advantages on "minibatch" level, "batch" level or not at all ("no").
+  advantage_normalization: "minibatch"
   # Coefficient of the loss of the value function (i.e. critic)
   # It is only of use if model parameters are shared among the actor and the critic
   value_coefficient: 0.25